mikarinneoracle/udp-server-example/README.md

 ## Testing UDP Server locally

-Run the following commands locally and you should see the output:
+Run the following commands locally:

 ``
 java EchoServer
-Hello , 5
 ``

 ``
 java EchoClient Hello 127.0.0.1 30007
+``
+You should see output on the client (and on the server output once it's been called):

+``
 Hello , 5
 ``